scorpido74/azure-docs.nl-nl/articles/virtual-network/virtual-network-ip-addresses-overview-arm.md

 ### <a name="ip-address-version"></a>IP-adresversie

 Openbare IP-adressen worden gemaakt met een IPv4- of IPv6-adres.
-Openbare IPv6-adressen kunnen alleen worden toegewezen aan internetgerichte load balancers.

 ### <a name="sku"></a>SKU